rubygarage/nextjs6-graphql-client-tutorial/README.md

 ## Step 4 Linters configuration

-Let's integrate linters to our app to avoid big refactoring in the future.

-Add eslint as development dependency
+To avoid big refactoring in the future, you need to integrate linters to your app.
+For that, add eslint as development dependency:

 ```bash
 yarn add eslint -D
 ```

-We need a wrapper for babel’s parser used for eslint

-Use yarn to install the package:
+You need a wrapper for babel’s parser used for eslint.
+Use yarn to install package:

 ```bash
 yarn add babel-eslint -D